Looking to live and work in Australia? An employee sponsorship visa for a range of employment opportunities may be available for you to apply for.

 This video cites a checklist of items that any 457 visa applicant needs to have prepared before submitting their application.

-Any person wishing to apply for a subclass 457 visa is obligated to meet a number of clearly defined requirements before submitting their application for the visa.
-The applicant is required to:
+As one of the most popular working visas in Australia, any person wishing to apply for a subclass 457 visa is obligated to meet a number of clearly defined requirements before submitting their application for the visa.
+Because the 457 visa can often lead to permanent residency, the applicant is required to:

 - Have an employer who is agreeable to sponsoring them for a nominated skilled position